RerikOp/Brightify/README.md

 - To target add/remove only the startup run `python -m brightify add/remove startup`.
     - To add a task to the task scheduler on Windows, pass `--use-scheduler`.
 It will request elevated permissions.
-    - By default, the terminal will be hidden, but you can change this by passing the `--force-console` argument.
 - To add/remove only the menu icon run `python -m brightify add/remove menu-icon`.
-    - You can again force the console to be shown by passing the `--force-console` argument.
+- By default, the terminal will be hidden, but you can change this by passing the `--force-console` argument to the `run` or `add` action.
 - To disable animations, pass the `--no-animations` argument to the `run` or `add` action.

 ## Set up the brightness sensor